IT3049C/final-project-solomon-davis/README.md

 - **In hindsight, what would you do differently?**
 - <!-- Answer below this line -->
 - I would try to section my time working on the project into little bits per day, if I didn't have other projects or exams to study for.
 I also would've liked to not use ChatGPT as much, or if at all, in terms of help with debugging issues or logic I got stuck on.
+I did not just completely copy the code when using it though.

 - **What resources did you use?**
 - <!-- Answer below this line -->